The Google Nexus 6 may be called the Google Nexus X.

 - 64GB Storage

-- Android L (or LMP) – that’s obvious
+- Android L – that’s obvious

-Well that’s pretty straightforward to say the least, but what about some other features or specifications which are not much talked about?
+Well that’s pretty straightforward to say the least, but what about other features or specifications which are not much talked about?

 Well, I absolutely love the build quality of the Nexus 5, but when compared with devices like the HTC One M8, it surely is a big let down.
 And now that it’s almost certain that the hardware will be built by Motorola, one can certainly expect a much better build quality than the Nexus 5.
-The Nexus 5 has a brilliant build quality, but the Nexus X may exceed it largely as it’s being developed by Motorola.
+The Nexus 5 has a brilliant build quality, but the Nexus X may exceed it largely as it’s being developed by Moto.

 Google has already worked on it, and the battery life on the Android L Developer Preview is fantastic!
 Yes, I say fantastic because I can easily say that there is at least 20% straight increase in the battery life of the Nexus 5 on the L Developer Preview.
 And this is not even the final version, not even a beta for that matter.
 It’s just a developer preview.
-So if Google couples this new software with a relatively larger mAh battery, we can have some seriously good battery life on the Nexus X. Google has done some amazing work on Android L for the battery life, that being coupled with a huge battery can be a beastly combination.
+So if Google couples this new software with a relatively larger capacity battery, we can have brilliant battery life on the Nexus X. Google has done some amazing work on Android L for the battery life, that being coupled with a huge battery can be a beastly combination.

 A 2K Display